VNEDICT (Vietnamese-English Dictionary)

 Dictionary) by Paul Denisowski is licensed under a Creative Commons Attribution 3.0 Unported License.
 What this means is that anyone can use, transmit, or modify VNEDICT for any purpose, including commercial purposes, as long as the source is properly attributed (just include a note indicating where the dictionary data came from and a link to this page).

 The original dictionary (circa 1998) began as a compilation of vocabulary lists from various Vietnamese language textbooks.
 This list was then supplemented by my own reading and research, including glossaries I made during my work as a Vietnamese-English translator.
 A number of publically-available glossaries and vocabulary lists were also incorporated into the dictionary at various points.
 Due to the issues noted above regarding the relatively poor quality of most on-line Vietnamese-English dictionaries, I no longer incorporate external sources into VNEDICT -- in fact, I am now spend a substantial amount of time editing and/or removing many of these entries.

 One of the main ways in which I identify missing words and/or phrases is using electronic texts.
 I have several Perl scripts I use to parse electronic texts (news, webpages, ebooks, etc.) and then manually inspect and edit the results, adding words and phrases not already in VNEDICT.

-Please keep in mind that the dictionary is still VERY much under development and is being updated on an daily basis.
+Please keep in mind that the dictionary is still VERY much under development and is being updated regularly.
 I had originally considered waiting until the dictionary was in a more "finished" state before making it available, but I feel the dictionary can add value in its present state and am hoping to attract persons willing to identify and submit corrections as they use it.
-Please report any issues to me at email@example.com.
+Please report any issues to me at firstname.lastname@example.org.

 Back to Paul Denisowski's